Bryan Mbeumo transfer news: Man Utd reach agreement for Brentford forward after improved £71m offer

 Man Utd have admired Bryan Mbeumo for some time and feel he is a good fit for Ruben Amorim's system; United submitted an improved offer worth £71m on Thursday; the forward is expected to have a medical at United in the coming days and be part of the club's preseason tour of the US

-Manchester United have reached an agreement with Brentford to sign Bryan Mbeumo.
+Manchester United have reached an agreement with Brentford to sign Bryan Mbeumo in a deal worth up to £71m, with the player set to have a medical this weekend.

-United submitted an improved offer of £65m plus £6m in add-ons on Thursday.
-Their previous bid of £55m plus £7.5m in add-ons was rejected several weeks ago.
+After weeks of protracted talks and rejected bids, the clubs agreed a package on Friday that includes a guaranteed £65m payment to be made in four instalments, as well as £6m in add-ons.

+United hope the Cameroon international's move will be completed in time to include him on the plane to the USA on Tuesday for their pre-season tour, and as their second signing of the summer after Matheus Cunha joined from Wolves.

 - How would Mateus Cunha, Bryan Mbeumo fit into Man Utd's attack?